TUDelftGeodesy/stmtools/README.md

-# STM: Space Time Matrix
+# STMtools: Space Time Matrix Toolbox

 [![DOI](https://zenodo.org/badge/556716843.svg)](https://zenodo.org/badge/latestdoi/556716843)

-`STM` is an Xarray extension for Space-Time Matrix data.
+`STMtools` is an Xarray extension for Space-Time Matrix data.
 At this stage, it is implemented for PSI-InSAR processing.
 ## Installation

 First, clone this repository to your local file system: